 There are several types of residential treatments in Canada.
 It can start with a 15-day program for a mild addiction to drugs that are not too addictive.
 There is the standard 28-day program that is usuallybased.
 In the one-month time frame, you can also find cognitive therapy as well as the behavioral modification model.
 These treatments are for moderate addiction.
 When addicts have a severe addiction to drugs and alcohol, a three to six-month program would be more suited as the individual needs enough time to address his issues and put his life back in order with a good reinsertion plan.

 Private and Funded Drug & Alcohol Treatment Programs

-The main differences with government subsidize and private rehab centers are cost, waiting time, staff ratio and aftercare.
-There are different durations with both treatment centres in Canada.
+The main differences between government subsidize and private rehab centers are cost, waiting time, staff ratio and aftercare.
+There are different durations with both treatment centers in Canada.
 It will vary from 21 days up to a year.

 Cost - Most government-funded treatments do have cost, but it will be per the income of the client or what the client can pay such part of his welfare check, unemployment, etc.

 Waiting list - Most private treatments do not have any waiting list.
 As per our research, government-subsidized rehabs have on average 4 to 12 weeks of waiting list.
 In some case, it can be up to a year.